Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 What exactly are we verifying when we attest an NHI?

-- Types of evidence: This includes measurements of the NHI's software, logs of its activities, configuration settings, and code signatures.
+- Types of evidence: This includes measurements of the NHI's software (like boot code or firmware versions), logs of its activities, configuration settings, and code signatures.
+The integrity of this evidence is paramount.

 Understanding these components and processes is crucial for implementing robust attestation frameworks.